Do Air Filters Remove Odors?

 Accumulation of Contaminants

 A dirty or clogged air filter can accumulate dust, mold, and bacteria, leading to unpleasant odors circulating throughout your home.
-This buildup not only impacts air quality but also contributes to respiratory issues.

 Decreased Efficiency